BolverBlitz/CronosCubeMystagoge/README.md

 # CronosCubeMystagoge
-A telegram bot that helps you to pick a class in the book Cronos Cube Ein Telegram Bot der dir hilft, deine Klasse zu finden.
+A telegram bot that helps you to pick a class in the book Cronos Cube
+Ein Telegram Bot der dir hilft, deine Klasse zu finden.

 Offizieller Bot: `@Mystagoge_bot`

+## Commands
+### User commands
+/start - User overview
+You can adjust the language there if the automatically selected one doesn't suit you /alive - Sends botstatus, uptime and response time

+### Admin commands
+None

+## Usage
+Answer the questions by clicking the buttons below.
+Currently there are 7 questions with 6 choises eatch, in rare cases you will get an eighth question with pre-selected options according to the [rules](https://wintermohn.de/die-weberin/) of the mystagogue.

-### Setup
+## Setup

 Clone this git
 Run `npm install`